tommydino93/Python_Utils/pandas_Dataframes/pandas_operations.md

 sub_df = df.loc[:, ["a", "b"]]
 ```

-8) Extract sub-dataframe only with rows of interes
+8) Extract sub-dataframe only with rows of interest
 ```
 # if the indexes are integers
 int_idxs = [0, 2]  # extract first and third rows